vrenda720/DSD_Project/README.md

 ![Real Game GIF](https://codeheir.com/wp-content/uploads/2019/03/done.gif)

+> TODO: Describe regular space invaders gameplay in a few bullets

 * Our goal in making this project is to mimic the gameplay of the Space Invaders video game (Above) as closely as possible.
 * ...
 * ...